DivjyotSinghSuri/nyc-taxi-analytical-data-model/README.md

-# Analytical Data Modeling – NYC Yellow Taxi Trip Data (Python)
+# Logical Data Modeling – NYC Yellow Taxi Trip Data (Python)

 ## Overview
 This project focuses on **logical data modeling and dimensional dataset construction** using NYC Yellow Taxi trip data.

-Instead of building dashboards or machine learning models, the emphasis is on:
-- defining the analytical grain,
-- separating facts from dimensions,
-- designing a star-schema-style model,
-- and validating the model using Python-based transformations and checks.

-The project demonstrates how raw transactional data can be reshaped into analytics-ready fact and dimension datasets.
+The emphasis is on understanding the data, defining the analytical grain, and structuring the dataset into fact and dimension tables using Python.
+The project demonstrates how raw transactional data can be reshaped into analytics-ready datasets without relying on a physical database.

 ---

 ## Dataset
 **Source:** NYC Yellow Taxi Trip Records (TLC)

-The raw dataset contains trip-level transactional data including:
-- pickup and drop-off timestamps
+The dataset contains trip-level transactional data including pickup and drop-off timestamps, passenger count, trip distance, fare components, payment type, and pickup/drop-off locations.
-- passenger count
-- trip distance
-- fare components
-- payment type
-- pickup and drop-off locations

-An official source data dictionary is provided with the dataset and was used as a reference for column meanings.
+An official source data dictionary provided with the dataset was used as a reference for raw column definitions.

 ---